Business is built on innovation.

 As hard as it is to let go of a tried and true strategy that you’ve found successful, there are rarely any businesses that look and feel the same as they did when they first began.
 It’s those improvements that could make you a better and bigger business and drive the change that your industry needs to evolve and develop.

-Apple weren’t the first company to play with music file sharing; they were just one of the first to do it well with their software iTunes.
-More recently, Samsung knew that people loved watching videos on their smartphones so they made a minor adjustment and added dual-front speakers to their handsets.
+Apple wasn’t the first company to play with music file sharing; it was just one of the first to do it well with their software, iTunes.
+A few years ago, Samsung knew that people loved watching videos on their smartphones so they made a minor adjustment and added dual-front speakers to their handsets.

-“Our key measure for muru-D is growing the digital start-up scene in Australia and I believe we have made a great start with every team in the first class graduating,” adds Parker.
+“Our key measure for muru-D is growing the digital start-up scene in Australia and I believe we have made a great start.”

 Macquarie University includes an entrepreneurship major in their Bachelor of Commerce program as a way to to develop the next breed of business leaders.

-The new undergraduate business major will teach tomorrow’s entrepreneurs to assess the market, create innovative solutions and take risks, leading to standout businesses.
+The major teaches tomorrow’s entrepreneurs to assess the market, create innovative solutions and take risks, leading to standout businesses.

 Developed by the Faculty of Business and Economics, the Entrepreneurship major combines theory and practice through experimentation and application of theoretical knowledge in industry-based simulations and projects.

-Professor Mark Gabbott, executive dean of the Faculty of Business and Economics and current dean of business at the University of Wollongong in Dubai said, "Australian businesses need to strike the right balance between entrepreneurship and intrapreneurship in order to capitalise on the market.
+Professor Mark Gabbott, former executive dean of the Faculty of Business and Economics and current dean of business at the University of Wollongong in Dubai said, "Australian businesses need to strike the right balance between entrepreneurship and intrapreneurship in order to capitalise on the market.
 (An intrapreneur is someone who utilises their skills to create something useful for someone else.)
 Innovation by entrepreneurs can come from outside an organisation and within; corporate intrapreneurship also has a place in delivering a competitive advantage.

 “To keep businesses in Australia and sustain economic growth, business schools need to start teaching broader business skills to equip students with the necessary expertise to identify opportunities and show commercial awareness for new economic activity while remaining credible and authentic,” says Gabbott.

-Areas of study include the foundations of entrepreneurship and management, new venture marketing and business development, finance and regulation for new ventures, strategic management, creativity and innovation, professional and community engagement, and entrepreneurship projects.
+Areas of study include the foundations of entrepreneurship and new venture management, business models and organisation structure, finance and regulation for new ventures, plus an entrepreneurship project.